-Goa is a mix of Indian and Portuguese which is portrayed through its architecture, Goan food, and the people's sense of style.
-When in Goa, you must take a piece of this eccentric culture back home and what better way to do that than by shopping.
-So here your ultimate guide to shopping in Goa, everything from the junk jewellery to locally made wines:
+Goa is a mix of Indian and Portuguese which is portrayed through its architecture, Goan food, and the people's sense of style and shopping in Goa is the best way to take a bit of Goa home with you.
+So here your ultimate guide to shopping in Goa, everything from faux jewellery to locally made wines.

 Address: Anjuna, North Goa Timings: Every Wednesday, 8 AM to 4 PM What to Buy: Souvenirs like handicrafts, jewellery, clothing